walles/nodecode/README.md

   - Read them from Python
   - Write them to Blender
 - Make sure we handle reroute nodes
-- Add an instructons comment to the generated code, and a link to the GitHub repository
+- Add an instructions comment to the generated code, and a link to the GitHub repository
 - Verify no warnings are printed to the console on imports or exports
 - Try export or import when the node area is the only open area